suwidadi/spring-boot-mybatis-template/README.md

 # My Spring Boot CRUD Application

 This is a simple Spring Boot application that demonstrates how to perform basic CRUD (Create, Read, Update, Delete) operations using Spring Boot, MyBatis, and XML-based SQL mappings.
 The application serves a basic HTML page and provides a RESTful API to interact with the database.
+The Index file load the skeleton page, and request RESTful data.

 ## Features